 His post-military career included employment as a Systems Analyst at Computer Science Corporation, Co-Owner of B&O Computers, and recently as a G.E.D.
 Instructor.
 The Odoms returned to Durham after living around the world including 33 years in Virginia.

-LTC Odom is of the Baptist and Episcopal Faith, and a former lector, Sunday School teacher, and member of the choir.
-He is the former President of the Chapel Council at Mark Twain Village Chapel, Heidelberg, Germany, Chairman of the Board of Deacons, and Director of the W.W.
+LTC Odom was of the Baptist and Episcopal Faith, and a former lector, Sunday School teacher, and member of the choir.
+He was the former President of the Chapel Council at Mark Twain Village Chapel, Heidelberg, Germany, Chairman of the Board of Deacons, Director of the W.W.
 Hammond Recital Series at Mount Pleasant Baptist Church, Colonial Heights, Virginia, and Junior Warden of Saint Paul’s Episcopal Church, Petersburg, Virginia.
-He has performed solo, in quartet and with choirs, where duty called, in churches and choral festivals in America, Vietnam, Thailand and Germany.
-The Odoms are members of St. Luke's Episcopal Church.
+He performed solo, in quartet and with choirs, where duty called, in churches and choral festivals in America, Vietnam, Thailand and Germany.
+He was a member of St. Luke's Episcopal Church.

 The Rotary Foundation of Rotary International named LTC Odom as a Paul Harris Fellow.
-He is former President of the Colonial Heights Club and a twenty-five-year member.
+He was former President of the Colonial Heights Club and a twenty-five-year member.
 He and his family received the Family Life Award as Family of the Year from the Coats Women’s Club.
-LTC Odom is former Chairman of the Board of the Fort Rucker School Association, member of the Board of Visitors at Mary Baldwin College, and for many years Class Agent for Campbell University.
-He is a former member of the Petersburg Music Festival Chorus and Vice President, Board of Directors of Crater Community Hospice.
+LTC Odom was former Chairman of the Board of the Fort Rucker School Association, member of the Board of Visitors at Mary Baldwin College, and for many years Class Agent for Campbell University.
+He was a former member of the Petersburg Music Festival Chorus and Vice President, Board of Directors of Crater Community Hospice.

-He is a member of the Army and Navy Club of Washington, D.C.
-He serves as an Adjunct Director of the Swamp Fox Board of the Umstead Pines Club of Durham, NC.
+He was a member of the Army and Navy Club of Washington, D.C.
+He was an adjunct member of the Swamp Fox Board of Directors and a founding member of the Book Club of Umstead Pines Club.
 LTC Charles Robert and Carla Whitehurst Odom established a Hereditary Society Community Scholarship at the College of William and Mary.